tnc-ca-geo/animl-base/README.md

 $ npm install
 ```

-4. Add a .env file to the root directory with the following format:
+4. Add a .env file to the project's root directory with the following items:

 ```
 # AWS creds supplied to env by aws-vault